Citrinate/FreePackages/README.md

 #### ImportStoreFilters

 `bool` type with default value of `false`.
 If set to `true`, the filter will also use the ignored games, ignored tags, and ignored content descriptor settings you use on the Steam storefront.

 ---

+#### WishlistOnly

+`bool` type with default value of `false`.
+If set to `true`, packages must contain an app your account has wishlisted or followed on the Steam storefront or they will not be added to your account.

+---